flomotlik/help/_posts/deployment/2012-03-27-Engineyard-Deployment.markdown

 By setting your environment with ***-e*** you can make sure to deploy first to staging and only then to production.

-By calling your ***STAGING_URL*** and ***PRODUCTION_URL*** with wget after deployment you make sure that the website is deployed correctly and running as wget returns and exit value other than 0 when the Website HTTP Status is != 200.
+By calling your ***STAGING_URL*** and ***PRODUCTION_URL*** with wget after deployment you make sure that the website is deployed correctly and running as wget returns an exit value other than 0 when the Website HTTP Status is != 200.
 Thus the deployment fails on Railsonfire.

 For example if you deploy to your staging app and the subsequent call to your ***STAGING_URL*** fails the deploy process will be stopped and there will be no deployment to your production app.